 Pet therapy is an alternative treatment plan which involves a friendly yet therapeutic interaction between an animal and an ailing person.
 Pet therapy is basically divided into two different concepts, animal-assisted approach, and animal-assisted activities.

-Animal-Assisted Therapy as The Pet Therapy Concept
+The Pet Therapy Concept

 A sick woman visits her primary hospital to follow up with her physician regarding her upcoming hospitalization for a procedure.
 After being examined by the doctor, he informs her about the pet therapy program of the hospital.
 He asks if she wants to give it a try while being confined in the hospital, and the woman agrees.